ganderzz/dylanpaulus.com/posts/tips-for-new-grads/index.md

 ## Everyone breaks production

 You're going to break production.
 Everyone does it.
 Even that lead engineer you look up to who never does wrong has broke production at some point.
 Don't stress about _if_ you're going to break production. _Breathe in._ _Breathe out._ _Let it go._
-A colleague who did the talk with CS graduates with me has said, "Optimize for mean to recovery."
+A colleague, who did the talk with CS graduates with me, has a saying, "Optimize for mean to recovery."
 Find ways to reduce the blast radius once production is broken instead of worrying about breaking production in the first place.
 This could be:

 - Having _battle buddies_ you can rely on when _sh\*t hits the fan_.
 Find a support system who can jump in and help when production breaks
 - Learn everything about the environment.
 Ask questions not just about the systems you work on, but neighboring systems.
 How does each piece connect?